Kroszborg/flow-builder/README.md

 - **Intuitive Drag-and-Drop Interface**: Create and modify workflows with simple drag-and-drop actions
 - **Multiple Node Types**: Choose between default and decision nodes to build complex flows
-- **Real-Time Collaboration**: Work together with your team in real-time
 - **Auto-Layout Functionality**: Automatically organize your workflow layouts for optimal visualization
 - **Export and Import Flows**: Save and share your workflows easily
-- **Responsive Design**: Access and edit your workflows from any device

 ## Getting Started